 The Beryl Solar Farm supports Australia in its efforts toward providing 23.5 per cent of its energy from renewable resources by 2020, while further establishing regional NSW as a leader in renewable energy.
 Construction of the project has commenced and is on track for completion in mid 2019.

 Displaces 167,000 tons of CO2 emissions annually—equivalent to taking 45,000 cars off the road

 Lowest environmental impact of any PV technology

 Significant economic and environmental benefits for regional NSW

-First Solar is committed to the communities in which it operates, including Mid-Western Region We will always engage neighbors, community groups, environmental groups and business organisations to ensure that Beryl Solar Farm remains a valued and respected member of community.
+First Solar is committed to the communities in which it operates, including the Mid-Western Region.
+We will continue to engage neighbors, community groups, environmental groups and business organisations to ensure that Beryl Solar Farm remains a valued and respected member of community.

-The Beryl Solar Farm will support the local and regional economy, creating direct and indirect jobs and developing skills in a growing industry, and supporting small businesses.
+The Beryl Solar Farm will support the local and regional economy by creating direct and indirect jobs, developing skills in a growing industry, and supporting small businesses.
 It will generate approximately 150 construction jobs as well as ongoing full time positions.
-Wherever possible, First Solar seeks to partner with local businesses and suppliers.

 Full details regarding the determination is available to view on the Planning Assessments Commission’s website: http://www.pac.nsw.gov.au/projects/2017/10/beryl-solar-farm